KyloIO/kylo-docs/installation/KyloSetupWizardDeploymentGuide.rst

 =====

 Follow the steps below to install Kylo using the installation wizard script.
-This is convenient for local sandboxes (HDP/Cloudera) and 1 node development boxes.
+This is convenient for local sandboxes (HDP/Cloudera) and single node development boxes.
 The WGET command is used to download binaries so internet access is required.